 top of page

-The Book is Better
+The Book is Better aka How to Raise Readers

 When we first began our homeschooling journey, we were invited to a book club for my older daughter, who was about 9 at the time.
 That book club lasted until she had outgrown it, and her little sister took over as the participant, and then also outgrew it.
 We read SO many good books in that book club, each time culminating in a day of activities and fun centered around the book's theme.

 We read the book Upside Down Magic by Sarah Mlynowski, Lauren Myracle, and Emily Jenkins.
 We all enjoyed reading the book--the original book that began the series.
 I had about 5 minutes of internal struggle reading about a magical world that wasn't the Wizarding World of Harry Potter.
 However, the authors actually managed to come up with something new and unique in this magical world.
 Everything in the book is not wrapped up at the end, although it felt satisfactory.
-I know since there are more books in the series that other plot lines will be addressed later.
-We enjoyed the book, looked forward to reading it each day, and I really liked several of the characters and how the problem was solved.
+I know since there are more books in the series that other plotlines will be addressed later.
+We enjoyed the book, and looked forward to reading it each day, and I really liked several of the characters and how the problem was solved.

 Then we watched the movie.

 I will say that if we had not read the book, we might have enjoyed the movie more.
-Reading just makes it glaringly obvious how dumbed down movies can be.
+Reading just makes it glaringly obvious how dumbed-down movies can be.
 I understand (and expect) that there will be differences between books and movies, but this movie was so completely different from the book that there were only a few recognizable features: a few character names, the types of magic talents (although even those were changed a bit), and some vocabulary.
 Everything else was different---Nory's (the main character) family, an added "best friend" character that wasn't even in the book, the school, the classes, the teacher, the relationship and character of another major character, the problems, the resolution, and the added evil dark magic themes.
 Whew.
 That was a lot of changes, Disney.
 I'm not sure how the authors were OK with all that.
 I certainly wouldn't have been!

 Are we book snobs?
 Yes, yes we might be.
 But I'm raising readers and that's OK with me.

 Next up: We're reading The Princess Diaries.
 We've seen this movie so we are already making comparisons.
-MOSTLY I am editing on the fly while I read because oh my word it's not for 9 year olds.
+MOSTLY I am editing on the fly while I read because oh my word it's not for 9-year-olds.
 I'm not entirely sure what made them decide to make a movie out of this book but I'm sticking it out to the end because I like the movie and it just might turn out to be one of those 1% cases where the movie is better.
 We shall see.

 bottom of page